 An application that secures competitive funds by HCD will receive a Resolution of Support.
-Request for Resolutions of Support in the 2024 9% application round will undergothe following evaluation.
+Request for Resolutions of Support in the 2025 9% application round will undergothe following evaluation.
 Each request must meet Minimum Standards to qualify for an award.
 Applications must meet a total of 10 points to receive a Resolution of Support.

 - Sites located within recognized boundaries the boundaries of a Complete Community or TIRZ.
 Sites located in overlaying areas of a Complete Community or TIRZ will not receive combined points.
 2 points - 2.
-Proposals to renovate or reconstruct existing rental housing 2 points

-- 3. Sites located within an underserved area described as the following: - i.
+Proposals to renovate or reconstruct existing rental housing 2 points - 3.
+Sites located within an underserved area described as the following: - i.
 Sites within a census tract that has no other affordable housing development funded with HTC 1 point - ii.
-Sites within a census tract if the contiguous census tracts do not have any affordable housing developments funded with HTC that is less than 10-years-old (2014 or after) 2 points - 4.
+Sites within a census tract if the contiguous census tracts do not have any affordable housing developments funded with HTC that is less than 10-years-old (2015 or after) 2 points - 4.
 Sites that promote access to mass transportations options described as the following: - i.
 Sites located within a 1⁄4 mile to high frequency public transportation stop.
 High frequency transit service is defined as service arriving every 15 minutes on average from 6 am to 8 pm seven days a week 2 points - ii.
 Sites located within a 1⁄4 mile of any public transportation stop 1 point - 5.
 Sites with reduced poverty concentration less than 20% -1 point - 6.
-Developments providing quality on-site educational opportunities at no additional cost to residents - i.
+Developments providing quality on-site educational opportunities at no additional cost to residents

+- i.
 Provide a High-Quality Pre-Kindergarten (HQ Pre-K) program and associated educational space on-site.
 2 Points - ii.
 Operate an after-school learning center that offers, at a minimum, 10 hours of weekly, organized, on-site educational services provided by a qualified third-party entity 1 point - 7.
-Sites zoned to an A or B rated school base on TEA rating system - i.
-Elementary School 2 points - ii.
-Middle School 2 points - iii.
-High School 2 points - 8.
 Developments which promote a mixed income composition whereas: - i.
 A minimum of 20% of the units to be unrestricted 2 points - ii.
-A minimum of 10% of the units to be unrestricted 1 point - 9.
+A minimum of 10% of the units to be unrestricted 1 point - 8.
 Written documentation of community support that the applicant has sought, received, and implemented (if needed) views and recommendations, regarding the proposed project, from locally organized groups formed to primarily serve the interest of the proposed neighborhood.
 Letters of support will not be accepted from organizations directly affiliated with the project. - i.
-Documentation of support from neighborhood-based associations (civic associations, super neighborhoods etc.), elected officials 1 point - 10.
+Documentation of support from neighborhood-based associations (civic associations, super neighborhoods etc.), elected officials 1 point - 9.
 Developments that offer neighborhood beautification efforts and resiliency features.
 HCD will require applicants to certify in a letter to HCD that they agree to implement any features elected below.
 In addition, development budgets submitted to HCD must clearly indicate the features they are electing to install.
 Failure to implement these features (without prior consent from HCD) may impact future resolutions being issued to the applicant. - i.
 Onsite material recycling 1 point - ii.
-Building resiliency and sustainability features Up to 5 points (See Appendix A) - iii.
+Building resiliency and sustainability features Up to 7 points (See Appendix A)

 Off-site Improvements A documented neighborhood improvement plan of a minimum \$25,000 to contribute to beautification efforts including landscaping, benches, sidewalks, park improvements, trash cans or other eligible efforts determined appropriate by the department 1 point